Feature Extraction With Genetic Programming for Root Cause Identification in Manufacturing With Interpretable Machine Learning

 Abstract

-For fault detection (FD) in manufacturing, various machine learning (ML) models have been widely applied to minimise human intervention and improve detection performance.
-Even though ML models such as neural networks (NN) have been shown to identify faults effectively, root cause identification (RCI) is becoming more difficult due to their black-box structures and the trade-off between accuracy and interpretability.
-In order to improve performance while maintaining interpretability, we propose a new framework named FERMAT (Feature Extraction for finding Root causes for Manufacturing Applications with Tree-based algorithms), which enhances the performance of height-limited decision trees (C4.5) through dimensionally-aware genetic programming for feature extraction.
-Especially in FERMAT, only interpretable features are extracted to prevent decision trees from delivering uninterpretable expressions to practitioners.
-In the present study, FERMAT’s applicability to RCI was verified with both manufacturing and non-manufacturing datasets with different imbalance ratios.
+For fault detection (FD) in manufacturing, various machine learning (ML) models have been widely applied to minimize human intervention and improve detection performance.
+Even though ML models, such as neural networks (NNs), have been shown to identify faults effectively, root cause identification (RCI) is becoming more difficult due to their black-box structures and the tradeoff between accuracy and interpretability.
+In order to improve performance while maintaining interpretability, we propose a new framework named Feature Extraction for finding Root causes for Manufacturing Applications with Tree-based algorithms (FERMAT), which enhances the performance of height-limited decision trees (DTs) (C4.5) through dimensionally aware genetic programming for feature extraction.
+Especially in FERMAT, only interpretable features are extracted to prevent DTs from delivering uninterpretable expressions to practitioners.
+In the present study, FERMAT’s applicability to RCI was verified with both manufacturing and nonmanufacturing datasets with different imbalance ratios.
 The experimental results showed that FERMAT outperformed the other single-tree-based models by extracting good features and delivered performance comparable to the black-box models.

 Original languageEnglish